rockettheme/docs/Docs/wordpress/plugins/rokgallery/rokgallery_administrator.md

     4. **Update Individual Job** Updates the status of an individual job.
 [37%, 75%, ne]
     5. **Delete Individual Job** Removes an individual job from the list.
 [37%, 85%, nw]

 The Jobs Manager gives you a real-time look at processes being executed by RokGallery.
 When you change the size or tag gallery association of a photo, it renders a new file that matches the specifications needed to meet these needs.
-This takes time, and the Jobs Manager is a great resource to check and see if your changes aren't appearing on your site correctly due to misconfiguration or the time required to process these requests.
+This takes time, and the Jobs Manager is a great resource to check and see if your changes are not appearing on your site correctly due to misconfiguration or the time required to process these requests.

 1. **Refresh**: Refreshes the status of all current and completed jobs in the list.